 P600 is a variation on the widely used '25% Porcelain' recipe.
 However it uses only kaolin rather than a kaolin:ball clay mix.
 It thus has a lower silica content and so crazing may occur if your glaze has a high thermal expansion.

 The body fires to a high strength, a strength that can be severely compromised if a glaze is under excessive tension.
 We recommend that you stress-test a piece of ware using a boiling water:ice water test.
 Ware should be able to survive several two-minute cycles before trouble appears.
-If you need assistance to adjust the thermal expansion of your glazes, please call Plainsman.

 If you wish to use slip on your ware, make it from a base of P600 for the best possible drying shrinkage/fired shrinkage match.